David Mantiziba: Early life and education

 David Mantiziba was born on 16 February 1998 at Mbuya Maria Maternity Unit in Harare.
 He grew up in Borrowdale, Harare.
 Mantiziba had his early education at Zimre Primary School then proceeded to Goromonzi High School and High Achievers Coach International for his high school.
 In 2017 he attained a degree in accounting at Chinhoyi University of Technology.

 Career

-David Mantiziba started his journey as an entrepreneur in 2020 when he started Wildfin Financial Services and he became the youngest CEO of a fast growing licensed financial institution to be recorded by the Reserve Bank of Zimbabwe.
+David Mantiziba started his journey as an entrepreneur in 2020 when he founded Wildfin Financial Services and became the youngest CEO of a fast-growing licensed financial institution recorded by the Reserve Bank of Zimbabwe.
 Wildfin was the first fintech financial institution in Zimbabwe to offer instant credit lines.
 The company also has operations in Zambia.

-Mantiziba also sits as the Chairman of Skipwide Group of Companies, a group with a diverse portfolio which includes real estate, automotive and software development through which he acquired a UK tech franchise called Eazi Apps in 2020 as a sore operator in South Africa and Zimbabwe.
+Mantiziba also sits as the Chairman of Skipwide Group of Companies, a group with a diverse portfolio which includes real estate, automotive and software development through which he acquired a UK tech franchise called Eazi Apps in 2020 as a sole operator in South Africa and Zimbabwe.

 He was made an official member of Forbes Business Council in 2025.